Thursday, March 26th

 Bioneers

 In an era of national polarization and digital fragmentation, some of the most powerful solutions are emerging at the community level—where authentic connection meets tangible change.
 This dynamic panel brings together two critical threads of democratic renewal: innovative leaders who are reimagining how we build community in digital spaces, and local elected officials who are translating that community power into transformative policy wins.
 This panel will bridge the often-separated worlds of online community-building and “real-world” governing, showing how they can reinforce each other by using democratic “from the ground up” renewal strategies and tools.
 Come discover how building rooted, resilient communities can offer an antidote to national dysfunction.
 Hosted by Reena Szczepanski, Civic (Re)Solve.
-With: Deepti Doshi, Co-Director, New Public (a non-profit R&D lab focused on creating prosocial digital spaces), and founder of Haiyya, India’s largest community organizing platform; Charlene Wang, Oakland City Councilmember in District 2; and Jiggy Geronimo, Principal at JG Insights.
+With: Kasiana McLenaghan, Product Director, Public Spaces Incubator, New_ Public (a non-profit R&D lab focused on creating prosocial digital spaces); Charlene Wang, Oakland City Councilmember in District 2; and Jiggy Geronimo, Principal at JG Insights.

 March 26th | 3:00 pm to 4:15 pm | Crystal Ballroom, Hotel Shattuck Plaza